Hey Planning Mashers!

 If the file is A4 or US Letter

-- Download the printables and open it with a PDF reader like Adobe Reader (100% free and safe download) to open the file.
+- Download the printables and open them with a PDF reader like Adobe Reader (100% free and safe download) to open the file.

-- Press print and in properties set the size that you want (for most of Bullet Journal notebooks it’s A5)
+- Press print, and in properties, set the size that you want (for most Bullet Journal notebooks, it’s A5)

 - Set the settings to “Fit To Page”

-- Cut out your printables and add it to your Bullet Journal with a glue stick or adhesive tape.
+- Cut out your printables and add them to your Bullet Journal with a glue stick or adhesive tape.

 Tips For Using Printables

-If you decide to use printables, make sure you have proper materials.
+If you decide to use printables, make sure you have the proper materials.